alemidev/upp/README.md

-# uppe.rs
+# upp

 > batteries-included uptime monitor for your infrastructure

-`uppe.rs` runs off a single binary, a configuration file (in toml) and an sqlite database (can be in memory or persisted on disk), and provides a daemon that tests configured routes while also serving a tiny API and web frontend.
+`upp` runs off a single binary, a configuration file (in toml) and an sqlite database (can be in memory or persisted on disk), and provides a daemon that tests configured routes while also serving a tiny API and web frontend.

-it periodically makes requests to configured services, and tracks roundtrip time (or if no response was returned at all!). this data is then accessible using `uppe.rs` tiny builtin api, and can be viewed on the integrated webpage (served on service's `/`)
+it periodically makes requests to configured services, and tracks roundtrip time (or if no response was returned at all!). this data is then accessible using `upp` tiny builtin api, and can be viewed on the integrated webpage (served on service's `/`)

 as an example, check out my instance on [up.alemi.dev](https://up.alemi.dev)